noolsjs/nools/readme.md

 ```

 <a name="constraints"></a>
-###Constraints
+### Constraints

 Constraints define what facts the rule should match.
-The constraint is a array of either a single constraint (i.e. Bootstrap rule)
-   or an array of constraints(i.e. Calculate).
+The constraint is a array of either a single constraint (i.e. Bootstrap rule) or an array of constraints(i.e. Calculate).

-Prgamatically
+Programmatically

 ```javascript
 [
    //Type     alias  pattern           store sequence to s1